Parenting

 Neglecting myself

 Being agreeable is nice in theory, but saying yes to every single thing that we’re asked to do is simply not a sustainable way of living.
 We’ve all been guilty of doing it, but it always ends up backfiring in the end.
-If you know deep down that committing to another thing is going to stress you out or overload your already hefty to-do list, respectfully decline it.
-Let this be your reminder that saying no sometimes does not mean you are selfish or not “trying hard” enough.
+If, deep down, you know that committing to another obligation is going to stress you out or overload your already hefty to-do list, respectfully decline it.
+Let this be your reminder that flexing your right to say “no” does not mean you are selfish or not trying hard enough.
 If anything, it means that you are setting healthy boundaries and knowing your limits, which is something we should all learn to prioritize a little more in our lives.
 Whether it’s another responsibility at work or volunteering for extra school events, we are going to do our best to stop immediately saying yes.

 Sit-down family dinners

 Having a formal, sit-down family dinner has been a long-time marker of whether or not you’re dedicating an adequate amount of time to family bonding.
 However, you can still find the time to hear about everyone’s day and do a daily check-in without stressing about when you can find that sliver of time that everyone is available.
-“There’s too many activities, and forcing everyone to sit down for family dinner every night adds another stress.
-Instead, we’re saying hello to family breakfast or family happy hour (feeding the kids something easy early while we talk with them and worry about our dinner later) or a different form of family connection” says our Editor, Kathy.
+“There are too many activities, and forcing everyone to sit down for family dinner every night adds another level of stress.
+Instead, we’re introducing family breakfast or family happy hour (feeding the kids an easy breakfast or snack while we talk with them and worry about our dinner later) or a different form of family connection,” says our Editor, Kathy.
 Whatever time you can find, roll with it!

 Doing anything “for the ‘gram”

-Kathy also mentioned that she’s done doing anything (mostly) for the ‘gram, which falls into the same category as Pinterest parenting.
-Not every activity or moment spent with your family and loved ones needs to be picture-perfect or even documented.
-While there’s obviously no harm in wanting to capture those memories, worrying about setting something up a certain way or getting all of the perfect angles of a moment of joy that’s supposed to be candid anyway takes away from really experiencing it to the fullest.
+Kathy also mentioned that she’s done doing anything for the ‘gram, which falls into the same category as Pinterest parenting.
+Not every activity or moment spent with your family and loved ones needs to be picture-perfect (or even documented).
+While there’s obviously no harm in wanting to capture those memories, worrying about setting up a scene to get all of the perfect angles can take away from really experiencing a joyful moment to the fullest.
 Be as present as possible and immerse yourself in both the big moments and small ones, snap a picture here and there, and don’t worry about it looking as glamorous as everyone else on your feed—you’re probably having more fun anyway.

 family dinner